Here’s how you can set up a compatible bring-your-own (BYO) modem for TPG nbn FTTP.

 Note: Missed deliveries will still show as “Delivered” in the tracker.

-If your hardware isn't collected after 7 days, it will be returned to us.
+If your parcel isn't collected after 7 days, it will be returned to us.
 You'll need to call us on 13 14 23 for a new delivery.

 A technician will need to visit your place if they need to install equipment, connect wiring, or investigate a fault for your internet service.
 Here's everything you need to know about installation appointments.